-Many Australians want to switch to solar power.
+Many people want to switch to solar power.
 Why?
 Because they believe that this is the wave of the future.
-A recent study found that 9 our of 10 Aussies prefer solar to other forms of energy.
-The study, conducted by Earnst & Young, discovered that money was a key driving force for 70 per cent of those who had already installed solar panels.
+The study, conducted by Ernst & Young, discovered that money was a key driving force for 70 percent of those who had already installed solar panels.

 The cost of installation, however, was a major limiting factor.
 While Australia enjoys plentiful sunshine during the year, the costs for installing solar can be tens of thousands of dollars – more than most people can afford.

 The survey also found that about 1 in 3 Australians had missed an electricity bill payment in the past 12 months, and more than one in 10 have missed more than three payments.
-In total, roughly 70 per cent of Aussies are worried about being able to pay their electric bill every month.
-Rising electricity bills is cited as the primary reason for peoples’ fears.
+In total, roughly 70 percent of Aussies are worried about being able to pay their electric bill every month.
+Rising electricity bills are cited as the primary reason for peoples’ fears.

-Australia has more than 1.2 million homes with solar panels installed on roofs, and with companies like Blue Star Energy offering a solar feed in tariffs (where the company pays you for any unused solar energy you generate), the attraction to solar is understandable.
+Australia has more than 1.2 million homes with solar panels installed on roofs, and with companies like Blue Star Energy offering solar feed-in tariffs (where the company pays you for any unused solar energy you generate), the attraction to solar is understandable.

 Growth is expected to continue, despite the costs.

-The cost of electricity remains high as the number of alternatives rise for homeowners; 19% of homeowners (and rising) now leverage solar panels or have solar water heaters.
+The cost of electricity remains high as the number of alternatives rises for homeowners; 19% of homeowners (and rising) now leverage solar panels or have solar water heaters.

-Constant sunlight and a proliferation of vendors ensure a wider embrace throughout Australia.
+Constant sunlight and the proliferation of vendors ensure a wider embrace throughout Australia.
 Tax breaks and government incentives entice even rural and low-income families to adopt solar panels.
-Actually, 4o percent of panels are installed in those regions.
+Actually, 40 percent of panels are installed in those regions.

 This isn’t something most Aussies want to know, but speed cameras – the kind used to catch you if you’re speeding, are now able to make use of solar panels during the day to capture images of speeders.

-Radio announcements and even mobile apps which alert drivers of nearby cameras and speed traps, help Aussies avoid costly tickets as well as serves as constant reminder to mind speed and keep roads safe.
+Radio announcements and even mobile apps that alert drivers of nearby cameras and speed traps, help Aussies avoid costly tickets as well as serves as a constant reminder to mind speed and keep roads safe.